 PLEASE NOTE: If you are already selected in the shortlist (the top 10) of The Spindle Award for Best Innovation for Development, you will automatically be disqualified from the shortlisting of the DCHI Award for Best Humanitarian Innovation.

-When you apply for The Best Humanitarian Innovation Award, you agree to our Terms & Conditions.
-(Note: travel costs are at your own expense).
-If you need any assistance or have any questions, do not hesitate to contact us through email@example.com.
+If you need any assistance or have any questions, please do not hesitate to contact us through firstname.lastname@example.org.